eregis/eregis.github.io/blog/_posts/2024-11-05-sampling-univariate-gaussian.md

 that the antiderivative of an elementary function is always another elementary function.
 There is no closed-form expression for the CDF of the normal distribution in terms of recognizable "simple" functions.

-(If this seems odd, consider the fact that $\pi$---or any other transcendal number---can't be expressed in terms of rational numbers by way of a finite application of addition, multiplication, and taking radicals.)
+(If this seems odd, consider the fact that $\pi$---or any other transcedental number---can't be expressed in terms of rational numbers by way of a finite application of addition, multiplication, and taking radicals.)

 So what do we do?